vmagnin/forcolormap/README.md

 The full documentation is available at https://vmagnin.github.io/forcolormap/

-You will find there tutorials, how-tos, references and other explanations.
+You will find there tutorials, how-tos, references and other explanations by clicking on the _Handbook_ tab at top.